Wairarapa and Hawke's Bay (electorate): Population centres

 The New Zealand Constitution Act 1852, passed by the British government, allowed New Zealand to establish a representative government.
 The initial 24 New Zealand electorates were defined by Governor George Grey in March 1853.
 Wairarapa and Hawke's Bay was one of the initial single-member electorates.

 The electorate comprised six separate areas.
 The Wairarapa area was by far the largest, and there were settlements in Featherston, Carterton, and Masterton.
 Further north along the east coast, there were two small areas at Cape Turnagain.
-Further north again, there were three more areas: the first has the settlements of Waipawa and Waipukurau, the second area has Napier, and the third area contained the Mohaka River.
+Further north again, there were three more areas: the first had the settlements of Waipawa and Waipukurau, the second included Napier, and the third area contained the Mohaka River.

 The Constitution Act also allowed the House of Representatives to establish new electorates and make changes to existing electorates, and this was first done through 'The Electoral Districts Act, 1858'.
 At that time, four new electorates were formed by splitting existing electorates, and the previously unincorporated land in the North Island was assigned to various electorates.
-The Wairarapa and Hawke's Bay electorate gained a large area and was split into two areas: County of Hawke in the north, and the Wairarapa electorate in the south.
+The Wairarapa and Hawke's Bay electorate gained a large area and was split into two areas: the County of Hawke in the north and the Wairarapa electorate in the south.